Bio

 Dana Donaty is a Colombian American artist, born in Columbus, Ohio, and raised in New Jersey.
 After spending twelve years in London, England, she moved to South Florida, where she lives and works.
 She earned her BFA in Drawing from Moore College of Art & Design, Philadelphia, PA., and her MFA from the School of Visual Arts in New York.

-Donaty’s multimedia practice of painting, sculptural assemblage, fiber, text-based work, and performance examine complex themes of the longest-running revolution: women’s equality.
-With a sense of humor and play, She weaves the personal and political together to explore emotions, the body, gender, disabilities, and healthcare issues—emphasizing the absurdities of everyday life while exposing culture's dark side in her signature vibrantly colored maximalist, playground-like aesthetic.
+Donaty’s multimedia practice of painting, sculptural assemblage, fiber, text-based work, and performance examine intimate and complex themes of the longest-running revolution: women’s equality.
+With a sense of humor and play, She weaves personal and political narratives together to explore all the big emotions of living in a female body— celebrating its strength, magic and beauty while navigating the inequities of trauma, aging, health and disabilities.
+Using a vibrantly colored, maximalist aesthetic, she emphasizes the absurdities of everyday life while exposing the darker sides of culture.

 Similarly, in prior work, gigantic canvases depict larger-than-life human figures imposed on a playground of tiny fantastical creatures, speaking to the paradoxes of freedom and equality in an out-of-scale, absurd world.